-In the Law Office of Bryan Fagan, PLLC’s final installment covering Texas Family Lawcourts we will discuss Child Protective Services (CPS) and how a court case involving this agency will proceed if you and your family become involved in one.
+In the Law Office of Bryan Fagan, PLLC’s final installment covering Texas Family Law courts courts courtscourts, we will discuss Child Protective Services (CPS) and how a court case involving this agency will proceed if you and your family become involved in one.

-Yesterday, we discussed the process involved if CPS removes your child from your home and how a hearing will need to be set within fourteen days of this occurring in order to allow you to present evidence to a judge that allows your child to return to your home.
-Today we will continue to walk through a CPS case starting with a Family Group Conference.
+Yesterday, we discussed the process involved if CPS removes your child from your home and how a hearing will need to be set within fourteen days of this occurring to allow you to present evidence to a judge that will enable your child to return to your home.
+Today we will continue to walk through a CPS case, starting with a Family Group Conference.

 A CPS court case after the Adversarial Hearing

 It is not a legal proceeding and is informal.
-The goals associated with the case from the perspective of CPS will be discussed and input from you and your spouse will be considered as well.
-The next steps in the process to have your child returned to your home, if possible, will be outlined so that you understand what is needs to be accomplished.
+The goals associated with the case from the perspective of CPS will be discussed, and input from you and your spouse will be considered.
+The following steps in the process to have your child returned to your home, if possible, will be outlined so that you understand what needs to be accomplished.

-If CPS has specific requirements outlined for you and your spouse in order to have your child returned to your home they must file what is called a service plan with the court no more than 45 days after the full adversarial hearing.
-This plan will outline specifically what is expected of you in order to reach whatever goal was set forth in the family group meeting.
+If CPS has specific requirements outlined for you and your spouse to have your child returned to your home, they must file what is called a service plan with the court no more than 45 days after the full adversarial hearing.
+This plan will outline precisely what is expected of you to reach whatever goal was drafted in the family group meeting.

-Shortly thereafter, no more than 60 days after the full adversarial hearing, a status hearing will be held in which CPS updates the judge on where all parties are in terms of completing the service plans outlined by the agency.
+Shortly after that, no more than 60 days after the full adversarial hearing, a status hearing will be held.
+CPS updates the judge on where all parties are in completing the service plans outlined by the agency.

-If you are cooperating and participating in the programs outlined in your service plan then you will be in good shape to regain permanent conservatorship of your child.
+If you are cooperating and participating in the programs outlined in your service plan, then you will be in good shape to regain the permanent conservatorship of your child.

 Family Group Meeting #2